aman-soni-070202/cat-vs-dog-classifier/README.md

 ## 🙌 Credits

-Created by Aman as a part of learning deep learning fundamentals from scratch.
+Created by Aman Soni as a part of learning deep learning fundamentals from scratch.